100% Compatible with the Gregorian Calendar

 Same 52 Weeks for Any Calendar Year

-The Weeky calendar is much more people-friendly and business-friendly.
-It defines the same 52 weeks for any calendar year and instantly eliminates all annual calendar renewals.
+The Weeky Calendar is much more people-friendly and business-friendly.
+It defines the same 52 weeks for any calendar year and eliminates annual calendar renewals.
 The consistent 52 weeks are more practical for people and the best practice for any business.
 The 52 weeks are divisible into 13 quad-weeks (i.e., 13x4 weeks) for some particular usages.
-Because the same calendar applies to any year, no confusion and wasting will happen again.
+Because the same calendar applies to any year, no confusion and waste will happen again.
 That saves much money and effort.
-We may fix the dates for those holidays and observances without designated dates, such as Father's Day, Mother's Day, and Easter Day.
+We may fix the dates for those holidays and observances currently without designated dates, such as Father's Day, Mother's Day, and Easter Sunday.
 Annual planning will be simplified and easily repeated onwards.
-Parents, students, and teachers will be glad to see the school terms and breaks falling on the sames dates every school year, so they can easily plan for school and term-break activities.
+Parents, students, and teachers will be glad to see the school terms and breaks falling on equal dates every school year, so they can easily plan for school schedules and term-break activities.
 The simple perennial calendar can give us better memory and save money.

 Quarterly 13 Weeks, Monday to Sunday

-The Weeky calendar ensures all quarters with exactly 13 weeks from Monday to Sunday.
-Luckily, we can align the current 12 irregular months into four quarters and each quarter with 13 weeks.
-A Thursday is reserved for February 29 as a leap day to keep the first quarter having 91 days or 13 weeks.
-Since the third and the fourth quarter have 92 days which is 13 weeks plus one day, that can be resolved with an Extra Saturday and Extra Sunday.
+The Weeky Calendar ensures all quarters with exactly 13 weeks from Monday to Sunday.
+It successfully aligns the current 12 irregular months into four quarters and each quarter with 13 weeks.
+A Thursday is reserved for February 29 as a leap day to keep the first quarter having 91 days in 13 weeks.
+The third and the fourth quarter have 92 days which is 13 weeks plus one extra day.
+The Weeky Calendar resolved them by an Extra Saturday and Extra Sunday.
 We are generally happier on Saturday or Sunday because these days are for gatherings, hobbies, family, leisure, or worship.
 The Extra Saturday and Sunday give us extra happiness.

-An Extra Saturday is on September 1 after the Saturday of August 31 to form a happy long weekend for people in the transition to a new season.
-It can also be a special worship day for any religion on the first day of a new season.
+An Extra Saturday is on September 1 after the Saturday of August 31 to form a happy long weekend for people.
+It may be a special worship day for any religion on the first day of a new season.
 December 31 is the final day of the year.
 It is logically set as an Extra Sunday after the Sunday of December 30 to have a happy long weekend at the end of the year.
 Again, the Extra Sunday can be a special worship day on the last day of the year.
 Religions will have equal or more days for people to attend church.

 Complete, Consistent, Versatile & Perennial

-Besides incredible conveniences and money savings for all people and businesses, the standardized and consistent 52 weeks also makes business statistics, periodical analysis, and quarterly forecasts more relevant.
-Their usages are versatile.
-For example, the 9th Friday is March 1, and the 28th Friday is July 12.
-We can easily calculate their difference as 19 weeks.
-Since the Weeky calendar can seamlessly transform the current Gregorian calendar into a simple perennial system that effectively and efficiently serves our daily needs, the uneven months of the Gregorian calendar will no longer be trouble.
+Besides incredible conveniences and money savings for all people and businesses, the standardized and consistent 13 weeks per quarter make monthly, quarterly, and yearly statistics, comparisons, and forecasts more relevant.
+Their usages, including the Weeky Days, are versatile.
+For example, the apparent difference between the 10th Thursday (March 7) and the 28th Friday (July 12) is 18 weeks and one day or 127 days.
+As it is a seamless upgrade of the current Gregorian calendar into a simple perennial system that effectively serves our daily needs, the uneven months of the Gregorian calendar will no longer be trouble.

-As the Weeky calendar is 100% compatible and in parallel with the Gregorian calendar and can run in parallel, they follow the same leap years.
-There will have no date conversion and no cost of adoption.
-Due to its subtle extensions with Extra Saturday and Extra Sunday, people will intuitively know how to use this simple and pragmatic calendar.
-The Weeky calendar is 100% free to adopt in a seamless transition.
-Schools, companies, organizations, and countries can easily afford this seamless calendar upgrade for permanent benefits and savings.
-The Weeky calendar is the most viable and best-ever upgrade of the current confusing calendar that waits for your support and adoption.
+Since the Weeky Calendar is 100% compatible with the Gregorian calendar and can run in parallel, they follow the same leap years.
+There will have no date conversion.
+With the subtle extensions of Extra Saturday and Extra Sunday, people will intuitively know how to use this simple and pragmatic calendar.
+The Weeky Calendar is 100% free to adopt in a seamless transition.
+Schools, companies, organizations, and countries can easily afford this seamless calendar upgrade for its permanent benefits and savings.
+The Weeky Calendar is the most viable and best-ever calendar upgrade waiting for your support and adoption.

 = First 8 months of 2024 + Last 4 months of 2029